 Dirtworks, PC always welcomes the opportunity to participate in gatherings of the design community and the healthcare and education community at large.
 Please contact us regarding any upcoming events.

 Dirtworks, PC is an internationally published and award-winning landscape architecture firm located in New York City.
+Our practice is dedicated to creating spaces that bridge differences in age, ability, and culture through shared experiences.
 Our projects range from intensive urban rooftop gardens to large-scale master plans in the USA and worldwide.
-We value a solid skills set, a positive attitude, the initiative to grow and learn professionally in a firm that supports its staff; and the interest to support the profession.
+We value a solid skills set, a positive attitude, the initiative to grow and learn professionally.